0xC0ba1t/integer/README.md

 # integer
 An open source production grade operating system.
-Powered by int kernel
+Powered by Meon kernel

 # Notice
 Integer is currently under **HEAVY** Development and it's releasing it's source code on 31st August, and it's first build is scheduled for 1st December 2022